 Services for people with disability operate across Australia and around the world, but the intended outcomes for people with disabilities are not always achieved.

-We work with service providers to strengthen the skills and knowledge of their staff to improve outcomes for people with disabilities using these services.
-In addition, we collaborate with mainstream community groups to build their capacity to support members with disabilities.
+We work with service providers to strengthen the skills and knowledge of their staff to improve outcomes for people with disability using these services.
+In addition, we collaborate with mainstream community groups to build their capacity to support members with disability.

 Many current practices of disability research and policy continue to disenfranchise Indigenous peoples with disabilities.
 The Indigeneity and Disability stream uses a multidisciplinary approach to reconstruct new research methods with Indigenous peoples with disabilities.